smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 ### File Structure

 #### Common Library
-Common library files shall be stored in the `/lib/js` directory, grouped into subdirectories by their logic type (e.g. protocol, transport, session, rpc, manager, util), similar to the Java Suite.
+Common library files shall be stored in the `/lib/js/src` directory, grouped into subdirectories by their logic type (e.g. protocol, transport, session, rpc, manager, util), similar to the Java Suite.
+Compressed distributions of the library shall be written to `/lib/js/dist/SDL.js`.

 #### Node.js Library
-Node.js library files shall be stored in the `/lib/node` directory, grouped into subdirectories in the same way as common files.
+Node.js library files shall be stored in the `/lib/node/src` directory, grouped into subdirectories in the same way as common files.

 #### Example Projects
 Example projects shall be located in the `/examples/js` and `/examples/node` directories, respectively.